SharePoint/sp-dev-docs/docs/spfx/use-aad-tutorial.md

 Note the import for the **PropertyPaneChoiceGroup** control, as well as the import of the **ClientMode** enum.

 ### <a name="UpdateResourceStrings"></a>Update the resource strings
 To compile the solution, you need to update the *mystrings.d.ts* file under the *src/webparts/graphConsumer/loc* folder of the solution.
-Rewrite the interface that defines the resources string with the following code:
+Rewrite the interface that defines the resources string with the following code.

 ```TS
 declare interface IGraphConsumerWebPartStrings {